Germantown Central School District Board of Education Members 2021-2022

 The Board of Education is the official policy-making body of our school district.
 Board elections take place in May along with the annual school budget vote.

 The Board is responsible for ensuring the quality of education in the district.
 As elected officials, they represent the public in:

 The Board of Education meets on the second Wednesday of the month for Regular Board meetings and the fourth Wednesday of the month for Special Board meetings as noted in the annual school calendar.
-The meetings are held in the Elementary Music Room and begin at 6:30 p.m.
+The meetings are held in the High School Library and begin at 6:30 p.m.
 The Board welcomes and encourages the public to attend these meetings.

 The Board believes that complaints are handled best when resolved as close to their origins as possible.
 School personnel should be given every opportunity to consider the issues and to resolve the problem.
 Therefore, please follow the proper channeling of complaints as listed below:

 The Teacher: If you have a concern or complaint about something in the classroom, you are encouraged to meet with the teacher first.